Elsa, Princess of Liechtenstein

 Elisabeth Sarolta "Elsa" von Gutmann (6 January 1875 – 28 September 1947) was Princess of Liechtenstein from 1929 to 1938 as the wife of Prince Franz I of Liechtenstein.

 Early life

 Elisabeth (also known as Elsa) was born in Vienna, Austria-Hungary.
-She was the daughter of Wilhelm Isak Wolf Ritter von Gutmann by his second wife, Ida Wodianer.
+She was the daughter of Wilhelm Isak Wolf Ritter von Gutmann and his second wife, Ida Wodianer.
 Her father was a Jewish businessman from Moravia.
 His coal mining and trading company, Gebrüder Gutmann, was in a leading position in the market dominated by the Habsburg monarchy.
 He and his brother were ennobled in 1878 by Emperor Franz Joseph I, thus becoming part of the Austrian nobility.
 They were made knights of the Order of the Iron Crown which simultaneously meant being given a hereditary knighthood.
 Between 1891 and 1892 he was president of the Vienna Israelite Community.
 Elsa had three half-siblings from her father's first marriage and two brothers and a sister.
-Her elder sister Marianne was married to an English Zionist Sir Francis Abraham Montefiore (1860–1935), becoming Lady Montefiore.